lirantal/essential-nodejs-security-book/manuscript/secure-code-guidelines.md

 ### Eval

 The `eval()` function is perhaps of the most frowned upon JavaScript pieces from a security perspective.
 It parses a JavaScript string as text, and executes it as if it were a JavaScript code.
-Mixing that with untrusted user input that might find it's way to `eval()` is a recipe for disaster that can end up with server compromise.
+Mixing that with un-trusted user input that might find it's way to `eval()` is a recipe for disaster that can end up with server compromise.

 T> The use of `eval()` isn't specific to JavaScript, but is also found in other programming languages such as PHP, Perl, and others.